Interacting conformal scalar in a wedge: Feynman diagrams

 \section{Feynman diagrams}

 In this appendix we double check the results on the wedge anomalous dimensions by calculating Feynman diagrams.
 We do not find the full correlator in this approach, making the method in Sec. \ref{Sec: EOM} stronger.
-However, from Feynman diagrams we are able to extract the wedge anomalous dimensions.
 At the first order in perturbation theory, they can be extracted from the logarithmic contribution to the relevant Feynman diagram.
+In addition, since we are only interested in the leading order in $\epsilon$, we will just evaluate the relevant integrals at $d=4$ in Sec. \ref{sec:feynm_bulk} and at $d=3$ in Sec. \ref{app:wedge_anom_d3}.
 By conformal symmetry along the edge, the two-point function of defect primaries has the form

 where $\hathat \Delta$ is the conformal dimension of the defect primary $\hathat O_\al$.
 In a perturbative framework we may write

 By plugging this into \eqq{twoOO} and expanding in $\lambda$ we obtain

 This means that, at $\mco(\la)$, we can extract the anomalous dimension, $\hathat \gamma$, from the coefficient of the logarithmic divergence, $A_{\text{ log}}$, as